-Total is the allowable chapter size as determined by the College Panhellenic, and it includes both new members and initiated members.
-The purpose of total is to provide opportunities for growth of the Panhellenic community and parity among the chapters, and to allow the maximum number of women to participate in the sorority experience.
+Total is the allowable chapter size and includes both new and initiated members.
+The purpose of total is to provide opportunities for the growth of the Panhellenic community and parity among the chapters and to allow the maximum number of women to participate in the sorority experience.